 Are you a frequent flyer?
-Find out how multi-trip travel insurance can help you save.
+Find out how an annual travel insurance policy could help you save.

-For those who travel multiple times throughout the year, annual travel insurance (also referred to as multi-trip travel insurance) is more convenient and often more affordable than multiple single trip travel insurance policies.
-The benefits of annual travel insurance include:
+If you travel multiple times throughout the year, annual travel insurance (also referred to as multi-trip travel insurance or annual multi-trip travel insurance) is more convenient and often more affordable than multiple single trip travel insurance policies.
+Read on to find out how to find a policy that works for you.

 - One policy means cover for one year.
-Enjoy unlimited trips for 12 months up to the maximum trip duration outlined in the policy disclosure statement (PDS).
+You can take as many trips as you like for 12 months, up to the maximum trip duration (usually between 15 to 45 days for each trip) outlined in the policy disclosure statement (PDS).

 - One policy means savings.
 Depending on the number of trips you take, annual travel insurance can save you money.